 The Government has also notified the Information Technology (Procedures and Safeguards for Blocking for Access of Information) Rules, 2009, under Section 69A of the IT Act, which deals with the blocking of websites.
 The Government has blocked the access of various websites.

-Penalty for Damage to Computer, Computer Systems, etc, under the IT Act including information or data held or stored in any removable storage medium;
+Penalty for Damage to Computer, Computer Systems, etc, under the IT Act

 Section 43 of the IT Act, imposes a penalty without prescribing any upper limit, doing any of the following acts: